Carbon footprint

 • the "Financed Emissions" method, which estimates the amount of greenhouse gases a financial institution is responsible for through its investments, through a precise "attribution factor" scale established on business sectors of listed and unlisted companies.

-How to reduce the company’s carbon footprint?
+How to reduce carbon footprint?

-At present, certainly it can be said that the data and measurement models, with related technologies, exist to make real and measurable changes with a view to economic and sustainable transition, which starting from the governance-level consideration of carbon footprint, can translate into proactive sustainability planning and its measurement, reporting and communication.
+At present, certainly, it can be said that the data and measurement models, with related technologies, exist to make real and measurable changes with a view to economic and sustainable transition, which starting from the governance-level consideration of carbon footprint, can translate into proactive sustainability planning and its measurement, reporting and communication.

 Latest articles